bbtnxx/Codebase-02/README.md

 - JS functions with and without conditional statements
 - Document Object Model related works (how to query objects, how to manipulatte with them)
 - Dice game - simple website that changes dice images randomly after refresh using DOM manipulation.
+- DrumStick Website - this is a simple website to master advanced DOM manipulations